dderevjanik/minforms/README.md

 # MinForms

-_- Too small to not use_

 [![Build Status](https://travis-ci.org/dderevjanik/minforms.svg?branch=master)](https://travis-ci.org/dderevjanik/minforms)
 [![code style: prettier](https://img.shields.io/badge/code_style-prettier-ff69b4.svg)](https://github.com/prettier/prettier)

-Small and quick alternative to [formik](https://github.com/jaredpalmer/formik)
+🔥 Small and quick alternative to [formik](https://github.com/jaredpalmer/formik)

-## Why ?
+## Why

-Formik is a really great library for building forms in typescript.
-Has great API and it's easy to use. **MinForms** library is not trying to replace Formik in any way, it's just small lib which helps you to build basic forms.
-For complicate forms, I suggest to use [formik](https://github.com/jaredpalmer/formik) instead.
+Formik is a really great library for building forms in Typescript React.
+Has great API and it's easy to use. **MinForms** library is not trying to replace Formik in any way, it's just a small lib which helps you to build basic forms.
+For complex forms, I suggest you to use [formik](https://github.com/jaredpalmer/formik) instead.

+Main features:

 * small in size
-* easy to use
+* easy to use (_only one component_)
 * has full `typescript` support
 * no external dependencies

+! `minforms` library is designed to provides no Fields or Custom Inputs.
+It only cares about values you provided, so you can build best suited Fields/Inputs for you.

 ## Installation